Reboare/backup/general-linux/privilege-escalation.md

 ./raw2png $width $height < /tmp/fb0.raw > /tmp/fb0.png
 ```

 This isn't directly exploitable, but utilized correctly can allow you to view a user with physical access' session and potentially leak information this way.
-On modern systems this isn't likely exploitable.
+On modern systems it's a slight pipe dream.

 [Alternative Script](ftp://ftp.embeddedarm.com/ts-arm-sbc/ts-7350-linux/samples/bmptoraw.c)